laksithakumara/flask-react/README.md

 ```
 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Laksitha Kumara via [laksithakumara@gmail.com](mailto:laksithakumara@gmail.com).
+If you discover a security vulnerability within Flask-React, please send an e-mail to Laksitha Kumara via [laksithakumara@gmail.com](mailto:laksithakumara@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License